Areas of Personal Development EXPLAINED!

 This area represents your physical and mental well being.
 It represents the wellbeing you perceive of your own body.

-Good health makes you feel young, vibrant, energized, inspired, optimistic and excited about life.
+Good health makes you feel young, vibrant and energized, it help you love yourself.

 This area represents your confidence, it represents the amount of trust you have in yourself, your skills and your abilities.

-A good example of being on track with personal growth is feeling confident.
+A good example of being on track with personal growth is feeling confident in your skills and work.

-In my opinion, relationships are what make or break the happiness of a person.
+In my opinion, the relationship and social life area is what make or break the happiness of a person.

 I used to define wealth as having enough money to sustain a lifestyle for the next 20 years, but I recently changed that definition.